-7 Control of Substances Hazardous to Health (COSHH)
+6 Control of Substances Hazardous to Health (COSHH)

-Substances that are used or are produced as the result of a process that may cause harm to anyone exposed to them are assessed, and measures taken to reduce the risks presented are in place.
+Substances that are used, or are produced as a result of a process, that may cause harm to anyone exposed to them are assessed, and measures are taken to reduce the risks presented.

-8 Display screen equipment:
+7 Display screen equipment:

-Wherever an employee uses a computer workstation an assessment is carried out to ensure that the person is not likely to be placed at undue risk from using the equipment.
-Anyone who is classed as a user is entitled to an eye or eyesight test that will be paid for by the School.
+Wherever an employee regularly uses a computer workstation, an assessment is carried out to ensure that the person is not likely to be placed at undue risk from using the equipment.
+Anyone who is classed as a user is entitled to an eyesight test that will be paid for by the School.
+The School's chosen provider to ensure they meet this requirement is Specsavers.

-9 Driving at work:
+8 Driving at work:

 There is a legal duty under the Health and Safety at Work Act 1974 for the School to safeguard the health and safety of employees while at work.
 The School and employees also have a duty to ensure that others are not put at risk by work related activities.
-The School acknowledges these risks and has produced this guidance for employees who drive minibuses.
+The School acknowledges these risks and has produced guidance for employees who drive School minibuses and their own vehicles for work purposes.

-10 Educational visits:
+9 Educational visits: